 What are the fees for Conveyancing in Cheshire?

 We will always be upfront and transparent about our legal fees and conveyancing costs, and can provide you with a free, no obligation quotation for our services.
 We will provide you with a comprehensive breakdown of all the legal and administrative charges including any additional costs such as payments to the local authority, HM Land Registry and search providers.

 We offer reasonable and competitive rates so for more detailed information don’t hesitate to contact us today.
 We offer fixed fees for domestic conveyancing transactions and will happily provide you with the quote from the outset.

 Contact our Conveyancing Solicitors in Cheshire

 Whether you are buying your first property, looking to buy your next family home, hoping to downsize, or are simply looking to remortgage your existing property, we can help.

 We are renowned for providing the highest levels of customer care and service, which sees clients return to us for subsequent house moves and recommend us to others.

 For a free, no-obligation consultation about how we can help you, contact our friendly team today and find out more about our bespoke legal services.

-Our commercial property transactions are dealt with by Horup Khan who is a qualified solicitor and has practiced in this field for many years.
+Our commercial property transactions are dealt with by Horup Khan, who is a qualified solicitor and has practised in this field for many years.
 We can assist with new business leases and lease renewals and the sale and purchase of businesses and the assignment of a lease and commercial mortgages.

 We have considerable experience of acting for many small businesses such as shops, post offices, cafes and sandwich bars.
 We also have experience of dealing with larger commercial clients.